RobotLocomotion/drake/tools/workspace/vtk/README.md

    builds / installation trees around.
 If you need to bisect a second time, since you will be starting with the same `good` and `bad` commits, you will be able to reuse them until the bisect diverges.

+## Bisecting VTK

+During the upgrade, you may have failing tests particularly from `bazel test //geometry/render/render_vtk/...` that may not be obvious to fix.
+Since you will likely be upgrading against a significant amount of changes within VTK, the best approach will be to bisect VTK by temporarily manipulating the build system in drake to point to an externally compiled (by you) source tree of VTK.
+To begin, you will need to update `repository.bzl` to point to the right locations.
+Since some of the library dependencies or names may change, you may need to temporarily update `*.bzl` files outside of the `tools/workspace/vtk` folder, address those as needed.
+For updates to `repository.bzl`,

 A successful workflow was to have the following directory structure (outside of your drake repository):